 - Oral exam – $90.00

 If you’re taking the test for the first time, you must pay for both the written/oral and the skills performance components.
-Your employer/sponsor may pay the exam under federal and state laws.
+Your employer/sponsor must pay the exam under federal and state laws.

-All fees are payable to Professional Healthcare Development, LLC using a money order, certified check, Discover Card, Visa, or MasterCard.
+All fees are payable to Professional Healthcare Development, LLC (PHD, LLC) using a money order, facility check, certified check, Discover Card, Visa, or MasterCard.
 If your sponsor is paying on your behalf, make sure your name is listed on the check, so the payment may be applied to your name.

 CNA Exam Overview West Virginia

 The CNA exam in West Virginia is a computer-based exam.
 If there are technical difficulties at the test site, the Written component of the exam will be administered in paper format.
 An evaluator will provide instructions for logging onto the exam using the computer and the information on the admission ticket.

 The written test comprises of 100 multiple-choice questions.
 You’ll have 2 hours to complete the exam and review your answers before submitting for scoring.
 A Nurse Evaluator will sound an alert when there are 15 minutes left to complete the exam.
 If you receive or offer help during the exam, you will be asked to leave and will forfeit your exam fee.
 You will be reported to the Nurse Aide Registry.

 In preparation for success, you should get a good night’s rest, pay attention to the instructions, read each question several times to make sure you understand, use a process of elimination if the answer is not immediately obvious, select one answer only, and answer all questions.
 The content of the Written test will stem from the West Virginia Nurse Aide Curriculum.
 Areas for evaluation include the role and responsibility of nurse aides, personal hygiene, communication, reporting observations, nutrition and feeding, catheter care, and assisting residents with the activities of daily living.